 A Quick Recap

-This blog is all about the types of muscle contraction – the difference in short and lengthened movements, and how it impacts your training across the spectrum of variables.
+This blog is about the difference in short vs lengthened movements, and how it impacts your training across the spectrum of variables.

 Lengthened Movements = Extremely demanding (very often compound movements, though not always)

 – Back Squat, Deadlift, Good Morning, Overhead Tricep Extension